awesto/django-shop/docs/reference/configuration.rst

 Email settings
 --------------

-Having w orking outgoing e-mail service is a fundamental requirement for **django-SHOP**.
+Having a working outgoing e-mail service is a fundamental requirement for **django-SHOP**.
 Adopt these settings to your configuration.
 Please remember that e-mail is sent asynchronously using django-post_office_.